Hertha Ayrton: Later life and research

 Ayrton delivered seven papers before the Royal Society between 1901 and 1926, the last posthumously.
 She also presented the results of her research before audiences at the British Association and the Physical Society.
 Ayrton also invented a hand-operated fan to get rid of poisonous gases from the trenches at the front.
 The device had a waterproof canvas supported by braces of a cane with two hinges and a hickory handle.
-The invention was dismissed by the War Office initially, until press exchanges followed, and they finally issued 104,000 “Ayrton Fans” to soldiers on the western front.
+The invention was dismissed by the War Office initially, until press exchanges followed, and they finally issued 104,000 "Ayrton Fans" to soldiers on the western front.

-Ayrton spent the rest of her career involved in research to clear noxious vapors from mines and sewers and became involved in the newly founded International Federation of University Women.
+Ayrton spent the rest of her career involved in research to clear noxious vapours from mines and sewers and became involved in the newly founded International Federation of University Women.
 Ayrton helped found the International Federation of University Women in 1919 and the National Union of Scientific Workers in 1920.

-She died of blood poisoning (resulting from an insect bite) on 26 August 1923 at New Cottage, North Lancing, Sussex.
+Ayrton died of blood poisoning (resulting from an insect bite) on 26 August 1923 at New Cottage, North Lancing, Sussex.
+A few days later on 28 August, her death was widely reported across the press in Britain and further afield with headlines including 'Mrs. Hertha Ayrton: A Distinguished Woman Scientist' (The Times), ‘Woman Scientist’s Death: A notable career’ (Exeter and Plymouth Gazette), 'Mrs Hertha Ayrton: Death of a Notable Woman Scientist’ (Western Daily Press), 'Well-known scientist and inventor' (The Aberdeen Journal), 'Death of Mrs. H. Ayrton: A Woman of Science' (The Irish Times), amongst many others.

 Personal life

 In 1885, Ayrton married the widower William Edward Ayrton, a physicist and electrical engineer who was supportive of her scientific endeavours.
 Ayrton honoured Barbara Bodichon by naming her first child, a daughter born in 1886, Barbara Bodichon Ayrton (1886–1950).
 The daughter was called "Barbie", and she later became a member of Parliament for the Labour Party.
 Her daughter's son was the artist Michael Ayrton.

 Hertha and William Ayrton acted as guardians for artist and suffragette Ernestine Mills after the death of Mills' mother Emily "Mynie" Ernest Bell in 1893.
 (Her father, writer Thomas Evans Bell, had died in 1887.)
-They stayed close and in May 1915, Hertha Ayrton tested an 'anti-gas fan’ in Mills' back garden in Kensington.
+They stayed close and in May 1915, Hertha Ayrton tested an 'anti-gas fan' in Mills' back garden in Kensington.
 It was later adopted as a device to clear poisonous chemical gases from British frontline trenches during the First World War.
 The story was transmuted into a scene in the 1924 novel The Call written by Ayrton's step-daughter Edith Zangwill, daughter of William and his first wife, doctor Matilda Chaplin Ayrton).

 Ayrton's house at 41 Norfolk Square in Paddington received an English Heritage blue plaque in 2007.